dgodovich/personal_logseq/pages/Plasma Membrane Compartmentalization in Yeast by Messenger RNA Transport and a Septin Diffusion Barrier.md

 	- this shows that GFP is capable of membrane diffusion
 	- So what's blocking it from going through the neck?
 	- Must be some kind of diffusion barrier
+- Temperature sensitive septin mutant used to probe if that is the barrier
+	- High temp incubation makes them lose localization and diffuse through the membrane
+	- ((68d4b5af-e9d9-4bcd-b646-21bad90019b9))
+	-
 -